twitchyliquid64/debdep/README.md

  * Fix known issues.
  * Support for source packages.
  * Support for multi-arch.
+ * Verify the integrity of the remote repository.
  * Support specifying which packages are already installed.